gosub-com/Zurfur/README.md

 Strings can be sliced.
 See `List` (below)

+#### Array

+An array is the most primitive heap object.
+The array count is immutable, but elements are not.
+They are declared with `Array(count)` syntax, not with C# `[]type` syntax.  `[]type` translates to `Span<type>`.

+Arrays can be sliced.
+See `List` (below)

 #### List

-`List` is the most primitive mutable array type, used as the base building block by all other data structures.
+`List` is the most primitive dynamically sized array type, used as the base building block by all other data structures.
 It is a variable sized array with a `Count` and `Capacity` that changes as items are added or removed.
-Lists use `ref` returns and an underlying reference counted buffer - So they are fast and efficient.

     @a = [1,2,3]                // a is List<int>
     @b = ["A", "B", "C"]        // b is List<str>
     @c = [[1,2,3],[4,5,6]]      // c is List<List<int>>

-A field of a mutable type can be modified, like so:
+List acts like an array in that a field of a struct can be modified, like so:

-    type MyPoint { pub X int;  pub Y int; fun new(x int, y int) {todo()} }
+    struct MyPoint(X int, Y int)
     @a List<MyPoint> = [(1,2),(3,4),(5,6)]  // Use array intializer with MyPoint constructor
     a[1].Y = 12                             // Now a contains [(1,2),(3,12),(5,6)]

+The list class is embedded in its owning class (see *Owned Object Discussion* above).
+It uses `ref` returns with an underlying reference counted array.
+They are fast and efficient.

 #### Span

 Span is a view into a string, array, or list.
-They are `ref type` and may never be stored on the heap.
-Unlike in C#, a span can be used to pass data into an async function.
+They are `ref struct` and may never be stored on the heap.
+Unlike in C#, a span can be used to pass data to an async function.

-Array syntax translates to directly Span (not to Array like C#).
+Array syntax translates directly to Span (not to Array like C#).
 The following definitions are identical:

     // The following definitions are identical:
-    mut afun Write(data Span<byte>) int error => impl
+    afun Write mut(data Span<byte>) int error => impl
-    mut afun Write(data []byte) int error => impl
+    afun Write mut(data []byte) int error => impl

 Span is as fast, simple, and efficient as it gets.
 They are just a pointer and count.
-They are passed down the execution stack or stored on the async stack when necessary.
+They are passed down the *execution stack* or stored on the async task frame when necessary.
 More on this in the GC section below.

-Elements are immutable when `str` and `Array` are sliced, and mutable when `List` is sliced.

-Given a range, the index operator can be used to slice the List.
+Given a range, the index operator can be used to slice a List.
 A change to the list is a change to the span and a change to the span is a change to the list.

     @a = ["a","b","c","d","e"]  // a is List<str>